vpsfreecz/vpsadminos/docs/user-guide/resources.md

 Let's set a limit on the *root* group, which will limit the total amount of memory your containers can use.
-The command below will let all containers together use up to 16 GB memory a 4 GB swap:
+The command below will let all containers together use up to 16 GB memory and 4 GB swap:

 ```shell
 osctl group set memory / 16G 4G